Reading Time: 9 minutes

 If you are taking a train to another part of Ireland, the taxi fare from the airport to Heuston or Connolly stations is between €30 and €40.

 Note: Uber does not exist in Ireland as it does in other countries.
-If you have the Uber app on your phone, when you use it in Dublin or anywhere else in the country, you will be getting a licensed taxi or limousine.
+If you have the Uber app on your phone, you can definitely use it to get a taxi.
+When you use it in Dublin or anywhere else in the country, you will get a licensed taxi or limousine.

 By Bus

-There are numerous bus companies that operate out of Dublin Airport.
-If you want to get to the city center or to your accommodation in another part of Dublin, there are several options.
+If you want to get to your accommodation in the city center, there are several options.
 They include the following:

 Aircoach will get you from the airport to the city center and South County Dublin.
-It departs from Terminal 1 Arrivals (Zone 1) and Terminal 2 Arrivals (Zone 21).
+The company operates from Zone 2 near Terminal 1 (Arrivals) and Zone 20 near Terminal 2 (Departures).
 It stops at most of the major hotels in Dublin and at other key locations, which makes this a popular choice.
-It also has a non-stop service to Belfast and Cork.
+Look for bus routes 700, 702 and 703.
+It also has a non-stop service to Belfast, Cork, Derry and Galway.

-Airport Hopper – operates an hourly shuttle bus service from Dublin Airport to Maynooth in Co.
+Airport Hopper operates an hourly shuttle bus service from Dublin Airport to Maynooth in Co.
 Kildare as well as Tallaght, a suburb of Dublin.
 The towns of Leixlip, Clondalkin, Liffey Valley, and Lucan are all stops along this route, including popular Dublin hotels.
-Buses depart from the Dublin Airport coach park in Zone 16.
+Look for bus routes 767 and 777, which depart from the Dublin Airport coach park in Zone 16.

 Dublin Bus, the sister company of Bus Eireann, operates throughout the city.
-It can be found in the Dublin Airport bus park at Zone 15.
+You can catch the numbers 16 and 41 into the city center from Zone 15 at Dublin Airport.

-Go-Ahead Ireland bus service takes passengers from Dublin Airport to the Sutton Station, which serves the communities of Malahide, Portmarnock, and Swords, as well as another route that takes them to Balbriggan, Lusk, Rush, Skerries, and Swords.
-You can get this bus at the Dublin Airport bus park in Zone 15.
+Go-Ahead Ireland takes passengers from Dublin Airport to the Sutton Station, which serves the communities of Malahide, Portmarnock, and Swords, as well as another route that takes them to Balbriggan, Lusk, Rush, Skerries, and Swords.
+Look for bus routes 33a and 102 from Zone 15.

 If you are traveling to other parts of the country, there are several options.
 They include the following: